cprime-talent/login-simulation/README.md

 # login-simultion
-Simulation of a website login for BDD exercises
+Simulation of a website login for BDD exercises.

+This can be accessed here https://radtac-craft.github.io/login-simultion/

 Here's what it does:
 - Has username, password field, a message, a reset and a login button